PaymentSuite/paymentsuite/README.md

 # About Stripe Bundle

-Implementation of Stripe payment method for Symfony2 Payment Suite.
-Is built following PaymentCore specifications and working with defined events
+This bundle bring you a possibility to make simple payments through [Stripe](https://stripe.com).
+StripeBundle is payment method for Symfony2 Payment Suite and it's built following [PaymentCore](https://github.com/mmoreram/PaymillBundle) specifications.

 # Installing [StripeBundle](https://github.com/dpcat237/StripeBundle)

-You have to add require line into you composer.json file
+You have to add next line into you composer.json file

     "require": {
         "php": ">=5.3.3",